-- Two rounds of voting: The first round rates each talk on a scale from 1 to 10.
-Then top submissions are rated again on a 3-point scale: “meh”, “yay”, “MUST HAVE”.
+- We conduct two rounds of voting: The first round rates each talk on a scale from 1 to 10.
+Then top submissions are rated again on a three-point scale: “meh,” “yay,” “MUST HAVE.”

-- De-anonymize so we can review speaker details.
+- Then we de-anonymize submissions so we can review speaker details.
 Based on our budget, we might opt for a local or at least closer-by (read: cheaper to transport) speaker.

-We expect dozens of excellent submissions for just 3 to 4 speaking slots per event.
-This process helps us to select the right ones for our audience (of your peers).
+We expect dozens of excellent submissions for only three to four speaking slots per event.
+This process helps us select the right ones for our audience (namely, your peers).

 All talks are in English.

-Talks are usually 15 minutes long (for longer talks we’d get in touch with you directly).
+Talks are usually 15 minutes long.
 There is no Q&A, but we will hold a panel discussion with all speakers after the talks.
 We will be on a tight schedule and enforce the end of a talk rigorously.
 We strongly encourage timing your presentation in advance.

-Make sure you care and make sure we see you care.
-Typos, sloppy formatting and all-lowercase submissions make our reading of your proposal tedious.
-These things will definitely count against your proposal.
+Make sure you care, and make sure we see you care.
+Typos, sloppy formatting, and all-lowercase submissions make our reading of your proposal tedious.
+So please make your submission the best it can be.

 Original Topics.
-One of the things we like to do with InSource events is to push the community forward.
+We strive in our InSource events to push the community forward.
 We can’t do this if the same people keep talking about the same things all the time.
 Thus, we favor original content.
 If you want to discuss a topic that you have talked about elsewhere, try to add a twist, or new research, or development, something unique.
 Of course, if your talk is plain awesome as-is, go for that!

-We do this for the benefit of our members and the larger In-House Creative leader community and those who can’t make it to the event.
-We hope you want to help out, but if you are in any way uncomfortable, let us know and we will work things out.
+We do this for the benefit of our members and the larger In-House Creative Leader community and those who can’t make it to the event.
+We hope you want to help out, but if you are in any way uncomfortable, let us know so we can work things out.